davidgasquez/handbook/Teamwork.md

 - [Run 1:1s (one-on-ones)](https://erik.wiffin.com/posts/how-to-get-the-most-out-of-your-11s/).
 A recurring meeting with no set agenda between a manager and one of their reports.
 Don’t make it a status update (these should be async).
 Chat about anything bothering you, career growth or type work that is interesting for you.
 End it with actionable next steps.
 - Say no a lot, up front.
 [Distractions are anything that doesn’t help you keep your existing features running, or deliver your top priority faster](https://alexturek.com/2022-03-07-How-to-do-less/).
 Finishing work is more important than starting it.
 - As a new team member:
 	- Ask questions without judging.
+Never ever be _negative_ about the stuff they created.
+It was done for a reason.
 	- Beware of [Normalization of Deviance](https://danluu.com/wat/).

 ## [How Small Teams Work](https://posthog.com/handbook/people/team-structure/why-small-teams#how-it-works)